- ASUG is the world’s largest SAP user group.

-If one could describe a perfect audience for SAP’s forecasts it would be a group of amnesiacs.
+If one could describe a perfect audience for SAP’s forecasts, it would be a group of amnesiacs.

 Yet it is interesting to observe that no one from Accenture, or Deloitte or other SAP surrogates seem to care if SAP is biased.
-What they collectively will not tolerate is if a person or entity observes this and makes a prediction which does not match with SAP’s positive bias.
-As soon as any entity questions the accuracy of SAP’s statements, then at that point the person making money from either selling SAP licenses or consulting services levels the claim of bias.
+What they collectively will not tolerate is if a person or entity observes this and makes a prediction that does not match with SAP’s positive bias.
+As soon as any entity questions the accuracy of SAP’s statements, then at that point, the person making money from either selling SAP licenses or consulting services levels the claim of bias.

 It is quite hypocritical for entities that have a 100% bias in favor of SAP, accusing entities (like Brightwork) of being biased when unlike SAP surrogates, we do not obtain revenue from vendors that compete with SAP.
-Naturally, the forecast accuracy of SAP surrogates is similarly inaccurate as they serve primarily as passive repeaters for messaging and prediction which is developed at SAP and released to the surrogates.
+Naturally, the forecast accuracy of SAP surrogates is similarly inaccurate as they serve primarily as passive repeaters for messaging and prediction, which is developed at SAP and released to the surrogates.

 Redefining the Definition of Bias